apache/incubator-resilientdb/scripts/deploy/README.md

 Or:

-    bazel run //service/tools/kv_service/api_tools:kv_server_tools -- $PWD/config_out/client.config get test
+    bazel run //service/tools/kv_service/api_tools:kv_service_tools -- $PWD/config_out/client.config get test

-## Deploy KV Performance Server
+## Test Performance

-Next, we show how to benchmark the KV service.
+Our benchmark is based on the Key-Value service.

-For this task, we provide access to the configuration file ``kv_performance_server.conf``.
-Like above, place the private IP addresses of your machines in the file ``config/kv_performance_server.conf``.
+Before running, place the private IP addresses of your machines in the file ``config/kv_performance_server.conf``.

-Prior to collecting the performance stats, please ensure that you have killed the ``kv_server`` (both ``kv_server`` and ``kv_performance_server`` binaries cannot run on the same machine.

-Next, run the server binary:

-    ./script/deploy.sh ./config/kv_performance_server.conf

-This command deploys the KV service that enables stat collection at each machine.

-### Initiate Benchmarking

-Next, we initiate benchmarking, which will issue a large number of client requests to help measure different metrics.

-    bazel run //service/tools/kv_service/api_tools:kv_server_tools -- $PWD/config_out/client.config set test 1234

-Note: the parameters for the ``set`` function do not matter.

-### Fetching Results

-To fetch the results, you would need to log in to the specific machines.
-After a few seconds of warmup, the logs at each replica should include relevant statistics.
-You can use the following ``tail`` command to read scan these logs.

-    tail -f kv_server_performance.log | grep txn

-This command should show you the following output, logged periodically every 5 seconds.

-    server call:465157 server process:465156 socket recv:0 client call:465156 client req:46519 broad_cast:139557 send broad_cast:139563 per send broad_cast:49783 propose:46518 prepare:5815 commit:5813 pending execute:46504 execute:46504 execute done:46991 seq gap:70 total request:4699100 txn:939820 seq fail:0 time:210
+Run the script:

+	./performance/run_performance.sh config/kv_performance_server.conf

+Results will be saved locally and be shown on the screen as well.